Office of Risk Management

 2. A rental vehicle with a lower rate is available provided that rate includes the CDW (Collision Damage Waiver) and auto liability coverage.

-If a State or Big 10 approved vendor is used, the CDW does not need to be purchased as the coverage is already afforded in the contract.
+If a State or Big 10 approved vendor is used and the rental originates in the United States, the CDW does not need to be purchased as the coverage is already afforded in the contract.
 If justification allows renting from a non-approved vendor the use of the procurement card or travel card furnishes the required collision damage waiver and thus should not be purchased, and justification for choosing such an alternative must be provided.

-If it is necessary to rent a vehicle for travel outside the United States or Canada , the CDW must be purchased.
+If it is necessary to rent a vehicle for travel outside the United States, the CDW must be purchased.
 Auto liability coverage should be purchased in an amount that meets the statutory requirements of the country.

 Additional information regarding vehicle rental contract vendors and applicable rates can be found on the UW TravelWIse website.